tythe-protocol/tythe/README.md

+# Tythe

+1% of R&D for the open source projects you depend on.

+# What

+Tythe automatically directs 1% of your company's R&D budget to the maintenance of the open source projects you depend on:

+1. Maintainers add the [tythe.json](./tythe-sample.json) file to their repositories.
+This declares how to send them money in a machine-readable way.
+2. Companies install and run Tythe on their own servers.
+3. Tythe monitors the company's dependency tree and automatically pays the maintainers every month.
+By default the tythe is split evenly amongst all dependencies, but users can adjust the share if desired.

 # Why

-Open Source started out as a fringe movement.
-But over several decades, it has grown into absolutely critical shared infrastructure.
+Open Source started out as a fringe movement, but over several decades, it has grown into absolutely critical shared infrastructure.
 To a close approximation, *all* companies are now heavily dependent upon open source.
 We won!

 However.
 Open source is also basically unmaintained.
-The people most capable of doing the maintenance are typically doing so at night and on weekends, while they work something unrelated during the day to make a living.
+The people most capable of doing the maintenance are typically doing so at night and on weekends, while they work on something unrelated during the day to make a living.

 It’s time to evolve.
 We need to direct resources to maintaining our digital commons and allow the right people to do that full-time.

-# How

-1. Open source maintainers add [tythe.json](./tythe-sample.json) to their repositories.
-This declares how to send them money in a machine-readable way.
-2. Companies take [The Tythe Covenant](./covenant.md) by posting it to social media, or on their website.
-The Covenant is a public promise to contribute [up to 1%](#calculating-your-tythe) of R&D monthly to open source maintenance.
-Enforcement of the convenant is entirely social.
-3. Companies use [go-tythe](#status) (or whatever other tool they want) to automatically distribute and send money to the maintainers of their dependencies every month.
-4. 🙌

-# How Tythes are Calculated
+# How the Tythe is Calculated

-A company's tythe is based on its annualized R&D expenditure.
+The expected tythe is based on a company's annualized R&D expenditure.
 It will never be greater than 1% of this value, and usually significantly smaller.

 ```
 tythe = R&D * 0.1 * tythed_deps / total_deps